josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🦩_from_disability_to_trans_panic_the_reusable_script.md

 - appeals to “common sense”
 - avoids confronting inequality

-Most importantly, it does not require evidence — only repetition, to redorect attention away from measurable economic decline toward unresolvable moral debate.
+Most importantly, it does not require evidence — only repetition, to redirect attention away from measurable economic decline toward unresolvable moral debate.

 ---